-The flooring in commercial kitchens is subjected to some harsh daily punishment.
+The flooring in commercial kitchens is subject to some harsh daily punishment.
 It involves exposure to hot oil splatter and extreme temperature changes to continuously moist conditions, dropped metal pans, and ongoing cart and foot traffic.
-Commercial kitchens are usually restaurants kitchens so you can look for the best commercial kitchen floor coating in NJ.
+Commercial kitchens are usually restaurants kitchens so that you can look for the best commercial kitchen floor coating in NJ.

 Additionally, commercial kitchens are a few of the most regulated industrial environments.
 Apart from that, the flooring is scrutinized timely by the health inspectors.
 If you want assistance with this critical facility decision, here are the top 5 considerations while you select the commercial kitchen flooring:

 If you want to maintain a hygienic, USDA-compliant environment, it must be the number one priority in every food facility.
 The reason must be not only because it is a primary focus to visit inspectors, but most importantly because a breach in the food safety protocol can seriously impact the health of guests and workers.

 Unfortunately, many grouted and tiled flooring systems have creases, seams, and numerous places where the liquids and food particles can get stuck, inviting microbial proliferation.
 Once these substances get absorbed and embedded under and into the floor surface, it can become nearly impossible to eradicate mold and hidden germs, along with the development of telltale, unpleasant odors.

 Cooking oils, water spillage, and other liquids are frequent occurrences in commercial kitchens that create potential fall-and-slip hazards.
 At the same time, various types of floors on the market claim to have tout slip-resistance surfaces; just a few offer slip-inhibiting fully customized properties.